razorpay/razorpay-php-testapp/README.md

 This app uses a non composer integration, ideally you should use composer to integrate the Razorpay API.

 # Demo
-1. You can see a demo of the php-testapp by opening up the demo.html file on your browser.
+You can see a demo of the php-testapp by opening up the demo.html file on your browser.
+Follow the steps below:
-2. To configure the demo correctly,
+1. Copy the contents of config.php.sample to config.php
+2. Enter your key id / key secret in the config.php file
+3. Watch the demo to test out automatic or manual checkout

 ## Contents:
 1. Automatic checkout test app